-- A cumulative GPA of 2.50 or higher - Completion of all first year courses in the program of study - Enrollment in all required third semester courses - A "C" or higher in all required interdisciplinary, interprofessional, English, math and science courses - Required science courses must have been completed within the past 5 years. - Students who fail two required science courses or any required science course twice within the 5 year time-frame are not eligible for entry into nursing courses.
+- A cumulative GPA of 2.50 or higher - Completion of all first year courses in the program of study - Enrollment in all required third semester courses - A "C" or higher in all required interdisciplinary, interprofessional, English, math and science courses - Required science courses must have been completed within the past 5 years. - Students who fail any required science course twice within the five (5) year time-frame are not eligible for entry into nursing courses. - Students who fail two required science courses within the five (5) year timeframe are not eligible for entry into nursing courses.